wanderdust/coin-cnn-webapp/readme.md

 1. Pull the image `docker pull wanderdust/coin-docker`

-2. Run `docker run --network="host" coin-docker` and find the app at `localhost:5000`
+2. Run `docker run --network="host" wanderdust/coin-docker` and find the app at `localhost:5000`

 The image is around 5 gb, so be patient with the download.